 I use Unison File Synchronizer to keep my important files synchronized between machines.
 This is a description of how I have it arranged and automated.
 I have been using this setup since 2006!

-I put all my important files into a directory called 'tlt'.
+I put all my important files into a directory called 'tlt' in my home directory.
 This happens to exactly correspond with the root http directory of my website.
 Most things in the directory are fine to be on the web, but things that shouldn't be published are locked through file permissions and .htaccess files.
 I put this 'tlt' directory into my home directory:

 I then symlink a few key directories and files from my home directory into this folder.
 So, for example: